Why 2019 is the year of post-modern analytics

 Performance has been a bottle-neck for distributed big data at scale and the reason why many Hadoop projects failed to become much more than cheap storage.
 Breakthroughs have recently been achieved through indexing, caching and pre-preparing very large and distributed datasets.

-As companies of all sizes start to increase their adoption of hyperscale data centres, performance will rise in the selection criterion.
+As companies of all sizes start to increase their adoption of hyperscale data centers, performance will rise in the selection criterion.
 Some organisations have moved their data back through ’re-patriation‘ because they have not been seeing strong enough performance.

 This becomes even more important in an IoT application.
 Increasingly, more workloads will run locally or at the edge to avoid latency.
 In short, efficient performance will be a deciding factor for how architectures will look – centralised or distributed.